-National Fishing Week, where families come together and celebrate one of Canada’s oldest family pastimes.
-Sometimes its new families that wish tie new bonds and other families that keep the spirit of sport fishing alive.
+National Fishing Week, encourages families come together and celebrate one of Canada’s oldest family pastimes.
+Sometimes its new families that wish to tie new bonds and other families that are keep the spirit of sport fishing alive by adventuring to the French River.

 His son, Mathias, continues in his father’s footsteps where the two of them were out bass fishing late evening in the shallows.
 In about 3ft. of water, the two were using rattle baits when a boil of water surfaced beside Mathias’s lure.
 Mathias tried his lure once more near the boil, both thinking initially that it was a largemouth until the monster muskie followed it back.